bitmakerlabs/wdi-february-2019/09-problem-solving-computational-thinking/README.md

 # Break

-Demonstrate example of coming up with a high level/english language plan, pseudocoding it, then translating it into Ruby e.g. adding up all the numbers in an array
+Demonstrate example of coming up with a high level/english language plan, pseudocoding it, then translating it into Python e.g. adding up all the numbers in an array

 Together as a class, apply the same process to pig latin problem